 Participation in field trips is mandatory.
 Each student is responsible for making up any class work missed due to a school-sponsored trip.
 Students who are currently failing a course, are on academic or disciplinary probation, or students with excessive absences may not be allowed to attend a field trip because these students cannot afford to lose academic class time.
 A signed official IWA field trip permission form, not a parent-generated note, is required for all students attending field trips.
-The field trip permission form is located on the IWA website.
 IWA permission forms may be emailed to the school office in an emergency.